CMHC Graduate Program

 Essay 2 - Success in a CMHC graduate program is influenced by students’ academic background and achievement, and personal characteristics and interpersonal skills.
 Furthermore, the CMHC program at UW-Parkside and the counseling profession are committed to training counselors to develop competencies in multicultural counseling, advocacy, and social justice issues.
 Describe how your academic background and achievement, and personal characteristics and interpersonal skills, have prepared you for this program?
 Also, how have your experiences prepared you to develop as a multiculturally competent counselor?

-Three professional letters of recommendation from people familiar with your education and/or work experience need to be submitted.
-The letters should address your preparation and suitability for graduate study.
-All three letters must be academic or work references.
-At least one letter must be an academic letter of reference (for example from a professor/instructor).
-At least one letter must be a work reference.
+All three recommendations must be academic or work references.
 This can be from full-time or part-time work; paid, volunteer or internship work; and from human services or other types of work experiences.
-Letters from work experiences must be from individuals with a supervisory relationship to you.
-Personal letters of reference are not acceptable, such as those from family members, co-workers, friends, one’s personal mental health counselor, one’s personal clergy member, etc.
+Recommendations from work experiences must be from individuals with a supervisory relationship to you.
+Personal recommendations are not acceptable, such as those from family members, co-workers, friends, one’s personal mental health counselor, one’s personal clergy member, etc.

 Application materials may also be sent via U.S. Mail to:

 What courses are considered social science?
 Courses from the following academic disciplines are considered social science for the purposes of applying to the CMHC program at UW-Parkside: psychology, sociology, anthropology, criminal justice, communication, education, geography, political science, and economics.
 Other disciplines may be accepted.